Mellanox/ucc/contrib/dpu_daemon/scripts/README.txt

 #### How to Build ####
 0. Make sure there is a shared file system available and mounted on all hosts and dpus
 1. Make sure autotools (automake, autoconf, libtool, m4, etc.) are installed
-2. Log in to host, edit build_x86.dpu to provide location to build This script will download and build UCX, UCC, OpenMPI, and OSU MPI Benchmarks
+2. Log in to host, edit ./config.sh to provide location to build This script will download and build UCX, UCC, OpenMPI, and OSU MPI Benchmarks
-3. Run ./build_x86.sh , look out for errors during build process
+3. Run ./run.sh download, look out for errors during clone process
-4. Log in to DPU, edit build_arm.sh to correct location to build
-5. Run ./build_arm.sh , look out for errors during build process
+4. Run ./run.sh build on the host side and on the dpu side, look out for errors during build process

 #### Prerequisites ####